About the RN Residency Program

 The number of positions in the program is limited.
-If you are not contacted for an interview by a Talent Acquisition Consultant, then you were not selected for an interview.
-The minimum requirements are a BSN or MSN and a GPA of 3.0 or above.
+If you are selected for an in-person interview, a Talent Advisor will contact you.
+If you are not contacted for an interview then you were not selected.

 Note: You must have your active California RN license by the Monday prior to the start of the program (one week prior to the start of the program) and you must have an active American Heart Association BLS (CPR) card to start the program.

 Children’s Hospital Los Angeles is recognized throughout the United States and around the world for our leadership in pediatric and adolescent medicine, as well as pediatric research.
 As a Magnet-designated hospital, CHLA is one of America’s premier teaching hospitals, affiliated with Keck School of Medicine of the University of Southern California for more than 73 years.

 Versant RN Residency in Pediatrics at Children’s Hospital Los Angeles is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Programs.
 The current sites included in this accreditation with distinction designation are: